BathalaKarthikeya/Master-Chef---CREATE-A-PANCAKE/RECIPE.md

 6.When the pan is hot enough, pour a ladleful of batter on the pan for each pancake.
 Cook until bubbles appear on the face of the pancake.

 7.Carefully flip the pancake and cook until its golden brown.

+Very Good!!!
+You have made your DELICIOUS PANCAKES!!!🤩🤗